hannamag101/Adamski_Substorm_Updates_2024/README.md

 For a more thorough description and analysis of progress make during project, as well as more figures, visit Earth_Substorm_Updates_Final.pdf file.
 Below is an example plot, Figure 7, from the final project report.

 ![Image](/Sample_Visualizations/Optimal_Venns.jpeg)

+**Figure 7:** Venn diagram representing the subdivision of simultaneous substorm onsets across the Forsyth, Newell, and Ohtani datasets using a 10 minute, 1 hour, 2 hour, and 24 hour increment.
+Based on Fogg et al. (2022), the median duration of a substorm event is estimated to be 60 minutes.
+This assumption lays the foundation for the choice of our optimal bin - 1 hour - whose data overlap is visualized in 7b.